aleju/mario-ai/README.md

 * `cd` into the created directory.
 * Download a Super Mario World (USA) ROM.
 * Start lsnes (from the repository directory) by using `lsnes` in a terminal window.
-* In the emulator, go to `Configure -> Settings -> Advanced` and set the lua memory to 1024MB.
+* In the emulator, go to `Configure -> Settings -> Advanced` and set the lua memory limit to 1024MB.
 (Only has to be done once.)
 * Configure your controller buttons (`Configure -> Settings -> Controller`).
 Play until the overworld pops up.
 There, move to the right and start that level.
 Play that level a bit and save a handful or so of states via the emulator's `File -> Save -> State` to the subdirectory `states/train`.
 Name doesn't matter, but they have to end in `.lsmv`.
 (Try to spread the states over the whole level.)
 * Start the display server by opening a command window and using `th -ldisplay.start`.
 If that doesn't work you haven't installed display yet, use `luarocks install display`.
 * Open the display server output by opening `http://localhost:8000/` in your browser.